rtansf/cubify/README.md

-    If you don't have Python installed, go get Python at: https://www.python.org/downloads/ If you don't have MongoDB installed, go get MongoDB at: https://docs.mongodb.org/manual/installation/ Make sure MongoDB is running and listening on default port 27017.
+    If you don't have Python installed, go get Python at: https://www.python.org/downloads/ If you don't have MongoDB installed, go get MongoDB at: https://docs.mongodb.org/manual/installation/ Make sure MongoDB is running and listening on default port 27017 to run the tutorials.

 **Note: You must have MongoDB running to use Cubify.**

 Cubify Manual Installation:

     git clone https://github.com/rtansf/cubify.git
+    cd cubify
-    cd to the cubify root directory.
-Then execute: python setup.py install
+    python setup.py install

 Cubify Install from docker: